-Hundreds of swimmers flock to Marseille every year to pay homage to him in an annual swimming race from the island-fortress to the shore.
+Hundreds of swimmers flock to Marseille every year to pay homage to him in an annual race from the island-fortress to the shore.
 Created in 1999, it has become one of the most important sea swimming events in the annual calendar.
-The dates for the 2014 Monte Cristo Challenge were 21 and 22 June.
+The dates for the 2015 Monte Cristo Challenge are 20 and 21 June.

 However, the race doesn't replicate the exact conditions of Dantès' swim in the book.
 He makes for the islands of Tiboulen and Maïre - having first struggled his way out of a body bag (you'll have to read The Count of Monte Cristo to find out just why).